WANDEX/twitchez/README.md

 ## Troubleshooting
 ##### If thumbnails partially overlap underlying text:
 * Adjust your terminal font size by +1 etc or try with different terminal font.
 (It's very font dependent)
-##### If you tried to run client without auth token or if your auth token expired:
-* You are required to get new twitch auth token via `python auth.py`
-* You are required to wait default twitch data update time (5 min)\
-in order to update data for page requested previously without valid auth token.

 ## License
 [GPL-3.0](https://choosealicense.com/licenses/gpl-3.0/)